pjhome/pjhome.github.io/schedule.md

 <p class="event">The big day</p>
 </center>
 <p>
-The ceremony and reception will be held at Heavenly Mountain Resort, Lakeview Lodge.
-We'll kick things off around 4 and keep the party going until the wee hours. <i>More details coming soon!</i>
+The ceremony and reception will be held at <b>Heavenly Mountain Resort, Lakeview Lodge</b> (park at <a href="https://goo.gl/maps/2tgU66WfmTT2" target="_blank">3860 Saddle Rd.</a> and ride the tram up!).
+We'll kick things off around 4 and keep the party going until the wee hours.
 </p>
 <br>